sayari-analytics/sayari-go/docs/go_sdk.md

 ## Trade Analysis

 # Examples
-Please see the API documentation for detailed explanations of all the request and response bodies.
+**Please see the API documentation for detailed explanations of all the request and response bodies**.
 Our documentation site (along with valid client ID and secret) can be used to make requests against our API to get a sense for how the API behaves.

 In addition to the API documentation, the SDK code itself is a great resource for understanding the structure of Sayari Graph API requests and responses.
 Objects in the code should have helpful names and comments detailing their significance.